 The Voice for Change Partnership programme empowers civil society organisations (CSOs) as advocates for policies and practices benefitting poor and marginalised communities through the use of evidence-based advocacy.
 Amidst the COVID-19 restrictions, the V4CP programme and partner CSOs have adapted their activities, channels and messaging in order to support the COVID-19 response and continue pursuing their objectives in these changing times.
 Learn more.

-This webinar will highlight how the programme adapted (in proactive and reactive ways) by finding innovative solutions to continue engaging with policymakers on the issues they advocate for.
-The speakers will share concrete examples on the ground, followed by an analysis of the global relevance of evidence-based advocacy from the discussants.
+This webinar highlighted how the programme adapted (in proactive and reactive ways) by finding innovative solutions to continue engaging with policymakers on the issues they advocate for.
+The speakers shared concrete examples on the ground, followed by an analysis of the global relevance of evidence-based advocacy from the discussants.

 Chair: Jeroen Kelderhuis, Head of Civil Society & Education Division, Dutch Ministry of Foreign Affairs